 IMPORTANT: In line with Proactive’s strong focus on privacy, contact suggestions come from on-device data, not server logs.
 And because they’re enabled on a per-device basis, suggested contacts might differ from one device to another.

-How to disable contact suggestions on iOS
+How to disable suggested contacts on iOS

 Do the following on each iPhone, iPod touch and iPad: